raywon123/unit-4-game/README.md

     hpmaster.text("The Master" + master.health);

 * "Once the player selects an opponent, that enemy is moved to a defender area."
 I was making the picture bigger when the character is chosen.
-To move the characters, first I will create the box, then I would use the similar idea to the jQuery visibility: variable.animate({ left: "-=200px" }, "normal");
+To move the characters, first I will create the box, then I would use the similar idea to the jQuery visibility:

+   code sample:

+    btndoctor.animate({ left: "-=200px" }, "normal");

 * Need Reset button.